 - Include Various Forms of Exercise Don’t stick to a single form of exercise.
 Try bringing variety to your exercise schedule.
 Yoga, tai chi, stretching, pool exercises, low-impact exercises, etc., can help you stick to the routine without getting bored or over-stressed.
 Some of these forms can help your body recover and reenergize it so that you feel motivated to continue with exercise the next day.

 - Do Mental Exercises Fibromyalgia can also result in memory and cognition problems.
 You may also experience forgetfulness, confusion, decreased alertness, and inability to stay focused or concentrate.
 Hence mental exercises are also equally important as physical exercises.
-Crossword puzzles, brain teasers, chess, bridge, checkers etc. are some of the examples of mentally stimulating activities which may help.
-Games which require strategic thinking can help keep the blood flowing and your brain active.
+Crossword puzzles, brainteasers, chess, bridge, checkers etc. are some of the examples of mentally stimulating activities which may help.
+Games that require strategic thinking can help keep the blood flowing and your brain active.

 - Stay Hydrated and Focus on Recovery Staying hydrated is especially critical for people with Fibromyalgia.
 Water acts as a fuel for the body and helps keep it rejuvenated.
 Another important factor is to focus on recovery.
 If the body hasn’t recovered from insufficient sleep or excess physical activity, the pain can increase.
 Even if you have simply walked for only five minutes, rest is a must.
 Let your body relax and recover completely after every session of any kind of exercise.
 Factor in days for recovery with therapies like acupuncture or massage.